HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-03-01-wallets-expert.md

 Now imagine a case where a large number of addresses (or public keys respectively) need to be generated on a continuous basis - think a merchant accepting crypto payments.
 Both methods described before, HSKD and NSKD need access to the zero-level private key to compute new child keys and hence addresses.

 The zero-level private key is also the key that will allow the merchant to spend the money they received, so they should never host this process on the same server that the payment logic resides on.
+Meet NPKD - the *Non-Hardened Public Key Derivation* method.

 #### Non-Hardened Public Key Derivation (NPKD)

-Meet NPKD - the *Non-Hardened Public Key Derivation* method.

 ![Non-Hardened Public Key Derivation](/assets/post_files/technology/expert/3.0-wallets/npkd_D.jpg)
 ![Non-Hardened Public Key Derivation](/assets/post_files/technology/expert/3.0-wallets/npkd_M.jpg)

-Here, our zero level private key \\(sk_0\\) does not appear at all.
+Using the Non-Hardened Public Key Derivation method, our zero level private key \\(sk_0\\) isn't needed at all.
 The first steps in the NPKD method are analogous to the NSKD method.

-The concatenation of \\(PK_0\\) and *i* is used as data and once again \\(cc_0\\) as our key.
+The concatenation of \\(PK_0\\) and *i* is used as data and \\(cc_0\\) as our key.
 Again, the resulting 512-bit output is split into two parts of 256 bits.

 The first 256 bits are used as an input to the ECC module, producing an intermediary result we call \\(PRE_1\\).
 Applying the addition module N together with our zero-level public key \\(PK_0\\) we get a first level public key \\(PK_1\\) without having to touch \\(sk_0\\) at all.